bl1231/bilbomd/README.md

 There are a number of other environment variables specified in the `.env` file that are needed by the various docker services/containers outlined below.
 They should be fairly self explanitory.

-## 1. Build and deploy the backend Docker services.
+## 1. Build and deploy the backend Docker services

 You must have the ability to start docker containers on the machine where you want to run BilboMD backend services.
 The `docker-compose.yml` file specifies 4 services:

 - bilbomd-backend
 - bilbomd-worker
 - bilbomd-mongodb
 - bilbomd-redis

 ### [bilbomd-backend][bilbomd-backend]